What does a musical instrument maker and repairer do?

 As an instrument maker/repairer, you should:

-If you would like to know anything about Musical Instrument Maker/Repairer that does not appear on Hotcourses, further information can be found below.
+If you would like to know anything about working as a musical instrument maker and repairer that does not appear on Hotcourses, further information can be found below.

 Incorporated Society of Musicians (ISM)